 - Science College

-Courses from the following Departments DO NOT count towards the General Education requirement for History students:
+Courses from the following departments DO NOT count toward the general education requirement for History students:

 - Classics, Modern Languages and Linguistics